 The Kaplans found Yavneh through fellow Georgian Jeff Weener, assistant director at camp.
 They liked the pluralistic approach, since the Kaplans were a combined marriage of Conservative and Reform denominations, and then together they wandered over to Orthodoxy.
 They were looking for a summer camp in the Northeast to get away from the southern heat, and Yavneh seemed like the perfect fit.
 Even better, their kids love it, he said.

 The Kaplan kids were at camp first session, so while they enjoyed Erev Estelle, they missed the banquet.
-But their father thought a Disney-themed banquet was a perfedisneyct fit.
+But their father thought a Disney-themed banquet was a perfect fit.
 “The Disney expectation is magical moments.
 That’s a great jumping off point for camp,” where, he said, “kids smile in the morning seeing their friends at wake up, doing a trick in the water they couldn’t do before, or making a piece of pottery for someone they love.”
 And, he said, he hopes his kids have the same feeling entering the gate at Machaneh Yavneh as he does every time he enters the Magic Kingdom.
 “I always feel like I’m being welcomed home.”